CSIRO-enviro-informatics/info-engineering/cv.md

 2. organized as term-definitions in collections and schemes using [SKOS](https://www.w3.org/TR/skos-primer/)
 3. axiomatized with rich descriptions using [OWL2](https://www.w3.org/TR/owl2-primer/) or more rigorous semantics such as [OBO](http://www.obofoundry.org/)

+See [Best practice in formalizing a SKOS vocabulary](skos-bp.md) for an extended discussion of best-practices in encoding vocabularies in RDF, primarily SKOS.

 ## IANA registers
 - [Link relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) - standard relationships for web-links in HTTP headers